vialer/vialer-js/docs/manuals/install.md

 Navigate to `chrome://extension`, make sure developer mode is enabled, and load the `./build/chrome` directory as an unpacked extension in Chrome.
-As an alternative you can automatically load the extension in a new Chromium browser profile with:
+As an alternative you can automatically load the extension in a new Chromium/Chrome browser profile with:

+    npm run test_chrome
     npm run test_chromium

 In Firefox, you have to use a tool called `web-ext` that runs the extension in